wp-plugins/6scan-protection/readme.txt

 We work with all standard hosting packages that support Wordpress.
 We have specifically tested 6Scan Security with many popular hosting companies, including GoDaddy, Hostgator, Dreamhost, Site5, 1&1 and others.

+= I get the error "Can't create signature file" or "Can't update .htaccess file" when installing the plugin =

+6Scan requires write permissions to your web root directory and .htaccess file in order to install the automatic fix signatures.
+For more information on how to enable write access, please see http://codex.wordpress.org/Changing_File_Permissions .

 == Screenshots ==

 1. Your dashboard shows the vulnerabilities you are being protected against.